 2. Send whole blood specimen in original tube.
 Do not aliquot.

-Specimen Stability Information: Ambient (preferred) 4 days/Refrigerated Additional Information:
+Specimen Stability Information: Ambient (preferred) 4 days/Refrigerated 4 days/Frozen 4 days

-1. Specimens are preferred to be received within 4 days of collection.
-Extraction will be attempted for specimens received after 4 days, and DNA yield will be evaluated to determine if testing may proceed.
-2. To ensure minimum volume and concentration of DNA are met, the requested volume must be submitted.
+- 1. Specimens are preferred to be received within 4 days of collection.
+Extraction will be attempted for specimens received after 4 days, and DNA yield will be evaluated to determine if testing may proceed. - 2.
+To ensure minimum volume and concentration of DNA is met, the requested volume must be submitted.
 Testing may be canceled if DNA requirements are inadequate.

-Specimen Type: Skin biopsy Supplies: Fibroblast Biopsy Transport Media (T115) Container/Tube: Sterile container with any standard cell culture media (eg, minimal essential media, RPMI 1640).
+Specimen Type: Skin biopsy

+Supplies: Fibroblast Biopsy Transport Media (T115)

+Container/Tube: Sterile container with any standard cell culture media (eg, minimal essential media, RPMI 1640).
 The solution should be supplemented with 1% penicillin and streptomycin.

+Specimen Volume: 4-mm Punch

+Specimen Stability Information: Ambient (preferred) <24 hours/Refrigerated <24 hours

+- 1. Specimens are preferred to be received within 24 hours of collection.
+Culture and extraction will be attempted for specimens received after 24 hours and will be evaluated to determine if testing may proceed. - 2.
+A separate culture charge will be assessed under CULFB / Fibroblast Culture for Biochemical or Molecular Testing.
+An additional 3 to 4 weeks are required to culture fibroblasts before genetic testing can occur.

+Specimen Type: Cultured fibroblasts

+Source: Skin

+Container/Tube: T-25 flask Specimen Volume: 2 Flasks

+Collection Instructions: Submit confluent cultured fibroblast cells from a skin biopsy from another laboratory.
+Cultured cells from a prenatal specimen will not be accepted.

-Specimen Volume: 4-mm Punch Specimen Stability Information: Ambient (preferred) <24 hours/Refrigerated <24 hours Additional Information:
+Specimen Stability Information: Ambient (preferred) <24 hours/Refrigerated <24 hours

 1. Specimens are preferred to be received within 24 hours of collection.
 Culture and extraction will be attempted for specimens received after 24 hours and will be evaluated to determine if testing may proceed.

-2. A separate culture charge will be assessed under CULFB / Fibroblast Culture for Biochemical or Molecular Testing.
-An
+2. A separate culture charge will be assessed under CULFB / Fibroblast Culture for Biochemical and Molecular Testing.

-Epstein Barr Virus (EBV) Susceptibility and Lymphoproliferative Disorders Gene Panel, Varies additional 3 to 4 weeks are required to culture fibroblasts before genetic testing can occur.
-Specimen Type: Cultured fibroblasts Container/Tube: T-25 flask Specimen Volume: 2 Flasks Collection Instructions: Submit confluent cultured fibroblast cells from a skin biopsy from another laboratory.
-Cultured cells from a prenatal specimen will not be accepted.
-Specimen Stability Information: Ambient (preferred)/Refrigerated (<24 hours) Additional Information: 1.
-Specimens are preferred to be received within 24 hours of collection.
-Culture and extraction will be attempted for specimens received after 24 hours and will be evaluated to determine if testing may proceed.
-2. A separate culture charge will be assessed under CULFB / Fibroblast Culture for Biochemical or Molecular Testing.
 An additional 3 to 4 weeks are required to culture fibroblasts before genetic testing can occur.

-Specimen Type: Extracted DNA Container/Tube:
+Specimen Type: Extracted DNA

+Container/Tube:

 Preferred: Screw Cap Micro Tube, 2 mL with skirted conical base

 Acceptable: Matrix tube, 1 mL

 Collection Instructions:

 1. The preferred volume is at least 100 mcL at a concentration of 75 ng/mcL.

 2. Include concentration and volume on tube.

-Specimen Stability Information: Frozen (preferred) 1 year/Ambient/Refrigerated Additional Information: DNA must be extracted in a CLIA-certified laboratory, or equivalent, and must be extracted from a specimen type listed as acceptable for this test (including applicable anticoagulants).
+Specimen Stability Information: Frozen (preferred) 1 year/Ambient/Refrigerated

+Additional Information: DNA must be extracted in a CLIA-certified laboratory, or equivalent, and must be extracted from a specimen type listed as acceptable for this test (including applicable anticoagulants).
 Our laboratory has experience with Chemagic, Puregene, Autopure, MagnaPure, and EZ1 extraction platforms and cannot guarantee that all extraction methods are compatible with this test.
 If testing fails, one repeat will be attempted, and if unsuccessful, the test will be reported as failed and a charge will be applied.
 If applicable, specific gene regions that were unable to be interrogated due to DNA quality will be noted in the report.

-Specimen Type: Cord blood Container/Tube: Lavender top (EDTA) or yellow top (ACD) Specimen Volume: 3 mL Collection Instructions:
+Specimen Type: Cord blood

+Container/Tube: Lavender top (EDTA) or yellow top (ACD)

+Specimen Volume: 3 mL Collection Instructions: